 Your best bet if you want to enjoy your Sardinia holidays is to rent a car.
-You will find a Hertz desk at every airport, and it’s really one of the most reliable rental car companies.
+You will find the desk for most well-known car rentals at every airport so you can choose the company you prefer depending on your travel needs and budget.

 Depending on what type of holiday you want, Sardinia is a perfect travel destination all year round.
 If you want a beach holiday, then fly to Sardinia in summer, from June to September is the best time, with August being the most crowded month.

 If extreme heat is not your favourite weather for travelling (I hear you!), then you might prefer Sardinia in Spring, from March to May, even June, or Fall, from September to November, even beginning of December is often mild.